Hillary Clinton as Secretary of State: Final days of tenure

 Clinton returned to work at the State Department on January 7.
 The illness put an end to her days of travel in the job.
-She finished with 112 countries visited, making her the most widely traveled secretary of state in history.
-Her total of 956,733 air miles ended up falling short of Condoleezza Rice's record for total mileage.
-That total, 1,059,207, was bolstered late in Rice's tenure by repeated trips to the Middle East.
+She finished with 112 countries visited, more than any other secretary of state.
+Her total of 956,733 air miles was less than Condoleezza Rice's record for total mileage.
 Clinton traveled during 401 days, with 306 of those spent in actual diplomatic meetings, and spent the equivalent of 87 full days on airplanes.
 Compared to other recent secretaries, Clinton traveled more broadly, with fewer repeat visits to certain countries.